 Maryland is on to its third (and, arguably, fourth) quarterback since the start of preseason practice after Perry Hills’ year-ending left knee injury.

-Meanwhile, life goes on for the Terrapins with nearly half of a season left.
+Meanwhile, life goes on for the Terrapins with nearly half of a season left to play.

 “I’m not panicked, I’m not upset, I’m not frustrated,” coach Randy Edsall said Tuesday.
 “You just roll with the flow.”